Letalys/New-ComplexPassword/README.md

-# Powershell : Password Generator
+# New-ComplewPassword

-This is my own reusable and easily configurable password generator thanks to its various integrated functions.
+This is my own reusable and easily configurable password generator.

-On this page, you will find the module to use but also a use case via a user interface in WPF.

 I hope you enjoy it  ;)

 ## Using Module [New-ComplexPassword.psm1](./New-ComplexPassword.psm1)